paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ## 📝 Markdown Basics

-**Before you dive in**, let's quickly review what Markdown is — the simple format that powers everything you'll publish today.
+**Before you dive in**, let's quickly review what Markdown is — the simple format that powers everything you'll publish with Docsify-This.

 | You Would Type | You Would Get |
 |----------|---------|